srid/revue/common/page/Haskell.md

 # Haskell

-- [Our philosophy at work](https://www.youtube.com/watch?v=riJuXDIUMA0): I work for Obsidian and we use Haskell.
-In this talk Ryan, a founder of Obsidian, explains the rationale for choosing Haskell and goes into bit about how we work before introducing a new open source project called Obelisk (which this site itself is running off).
+- [Our approach at work](https://www.youtube.com/watch?v=riJuXDIUMA0): I work for [Obsidian](https://obsidian.systems/) and we use Haskell.
+In this talk Ryan, one of Obsidian's founders, explains the rationale for choosing Haskell and goes into bit about how we work, finally announcing our new open source project [obelisk](https://github.com/obsidiansystems/obelisk).
+This talk as well reflects my motivations behind choosing to use Haskell.